 What are the Parotid Glands?

-And the parotid glands are not the only ones that can be potentially impacted by bulimia nervosa.
-Some evidence shows that the condition—and, particularly, the self-induced vomiting behavior that often accompanies it—can affect a pair of smaller salivary glands, called the palatal minor salivary glands, causing them to swell.
-[2]
+The parotid glands are the major salivary glands in the body, but they’re not the only ones.
+In all, the body has six salivary glands, which work in pairs along the mouth and throat.
+The parotid glands are not the only ones that can be potentially impacted by bulimia nervosa.
+Some evidence shows that the condition—and, particularly, the self-induced vomiting behavior that often accompanies it—can affect a pair of smaller salivary glands, called the palatal minor salivary glands, causing them to swell.2

 How Does Bulimia Impact the Parotid Salivary Glands?

-The parotid salivary glands are designed to produce saliva to lubricate the mouth and throat for various reasons, including protecting the throat from corrosive stomach acid when vomiting occurs.
+The parotid salivary glands are designed to produce saliva to lubricate the mouth and throat for various reasons, including to protect the throat from corrosive stomach acid when vomiting occurs.
 When self-induced vomiting is happening on a regular basis, this can overtax the parotid glands, potentially causing them to swell in response.

 The parotid glands also receive signals from both the parasympathetic and sympathetic nervous systems.
 This means they are affected by both “fight or flight” and “rest and digest” responses.